szabgab/perlmaven.com/sites/en/pages/what-return-is-expected.md

 ## How many return values are expected in this call?

-The <b>howmany</b> function can tell the number of values we are expected to return.
-It will be <b>undef</b> if the expected number of elements is not known or unlimited.
+The **howmany** function can tell the number of values we are expected to return.
+It will be **undef** if the expected number of elements is not known or unlimited.
 That is in LIST context if the function is not assigned to a list of scalar variables.

-On the other hand, if the function was called in void context, scalar context, or in some other way where it is possible to tell exactly how many values are exected then the <b>howmany</b> function is going to return that number.
+On the other hand, if the function was called in void context, scalar context, or in some other way where it is possible to tell exactly how many values are exected then the **howmany** function is going to return that number.

 {% include file="examples/howmany.pl" %}